Out-of-Pocket Maximum

 As a rule of thumb, a health care plan with higher deductibles, co-pays, co-insurance, and an overall higher out-of-pocket maximum will come with a lower premium.

-This type of coverage is typically known as a “catastrophic health care plan,” as you’re paying little in premium because you don’t really anticipate needing heath care services.
+This type of coverage is typically known as a ‘catastrophic health care plan’ as you’re paying little in premium because you don’t really anticipate needing heath care services.
 You essentially have health care coverage in place in case of emergencies.
+High-deductible health plans can end up being more expensive in the long run if end up having a lot of health care expenses throughout the year.

-If it feels like you’re paying a large chunk of your own total healthcare costs, you are.
+If it feels like you’re paying a large chunk of your own total healthcare costs even though you’re an insured person, you are.
 That’s the way the system works.
-Health insurance is designed to protect us against very large medical bills.
+Health insurance is designed to give us protection against very large medical bills.

-Five thousand dollars may seem like a lot of money, but anyone who has become seriously ill or injured knows it can be just a drop in the bucket compared to what you could be on the hook for if uninsured.
+Five thousand dollars may seem like a lot of money, but anyone who has become seriously ill or injured knows it can be just a drop in the bucket compared to what you could be on the hook for if uninsured and needing an office visit.
+This is especially true if you have any medical condition that requires continual preventive care and uses a hefty chunk of one’s income.

 (photo: Mike Schmid)